inercia/kubetnl/README.md

 # kubetnl

-kubetnl (*kube tunnel*) is a command line utility to tunnel TCP connections from within a Kubernetes to a cluster-external endpoint, e.g. to your local machine.
+kubetnl (*kube tunnel*) is library (and command line utility) to tunnel TCP connections from within a Kubernetes to a cluster-external endpoint, e.g. to your local machine.

 You can think of it as doing the opposite of `kubectl port-forward`.

+For example, it can be used for:

+* starting a local HTTP server in your program
+* exposing it in a Kubernetes service
+* sending all the traffic from that Kubernetes service to your local HTTP server

+and doing all of that programatically.

 ## Demo

 ![kubetnl-demo.gif](https://gist.githubusercontent.com/fischor/6d175f01db8ded817d5fc72dcd37811e/raw/d5a708324354b49fa5dd15c47f9fd52287c394e1/kubetnl.gif)

-## How does it work
+## How does the command line tool work?

-When a new tunnel with `kubetnl tunnel myservice 8080:8080 9090:9090 5.5.5.5:80:8888` is created, kubetnl will create a Service and a Pod with name "myservice" in your cluster.
+When a new tunnel with `kubetnl tunnel myservice 8080:8080 9090:9090 5.5.5.5:80:8888` is created, kubetnl will create a `Service` and a `Pod` with name `myservice` in your cluster.

-The pod will expose port 8080, 9090, 8888 and another random port for the tunnel.
-The service will target port 8080, 9090 and 8888 of the pod.
+The `Pod` will expose port `8080`, `9090`, `8888` and another random port for the tunnel.
+The `Service` will target port `8080`, `9090` and `8888` of the Pod.

-Once the pod is running, a connection to the pods exposed port for tunneling is established via pod portforwarding.
+Once the `Pod` is running, a connection to the `Pod`'s exposed port for tunneling is established via pod portforwarding.

-Using the established connection to the pod, kubetnl opens a tunnel on the pod causing it to forward any incoming connections on port 8080, 9090 and 8888 to the kubetnl binary.
+Using the established connection to the pod, `kubetnl` opens a tunnel on the `Pod` causing it to forward any incoming connections on port `8080`, `9090` and `8888` to the kubetnl binary.

-From the kubetnl binary, the connections are then forwarded to their specified target endpoints.
+From the `kubetnl` binary, the connections are then forwarded to their specified target endpoints.

 ## Installation